 Similar to Greenwich Village–– home of NYU –– Morningside Heights has a large college-age population.
 With Columbia University at 116th and Broadway, the area will continue to thrive, and remain an obvious option for real estate investment.
 You’ll find middle-class families as well as singles and students living in the neighborhood.
 Benefits of living in this part of town include terrific dining options, Riverside to the West, and Morningside Park running through the heart of the area.

-The 1 train runs directly through the neighborhood with stops at 110th, 116th, and 125th and Broadway.
+The one train runs directly through the neighborhood with stops at 110th, 116th, and 125th and Broadway.
 Right now, Streeteasy.com shows 21 properties under $900,000 in Morningside Heights.